Davidgbn33/Galerie/README.md

 # Présentation

 - This is a site of a picture gallery for a painter
-- In the directory Documment you have the backlog, Figma screenshots and database modeling.
+- In the directory Document you have the backlog, Figma screenshots and database modeling.

 # for start the Projet :